haileymgibbs/childcare-desert-analysis/Deserts x AAPI + AIAN/ReadMe.md

 - **`DECENNIALDHC2020.P8-Data.csv`** — 2020 Decennial Census Demographic and
   Housing Characteristics (DHC) file, Table P8 (Race), at the census tract level
-- **Child care access data** (`cap_ccaccess_2025_revised_02282026.csv` or equivalent) — the full licensed child care supply/access dataset.
+- **Child care access data** (`cap_ccaccess_2025_revised_02282026.csv`) — the full licensed child care supply/access dataset.
 - **`joined_rural.csv`** — rural/urban classification lookup, joined by
   longitude/latitude to the child care access points

-To reproduce this analysis, you will need to obtain these files separately and place them in the working directory referenced at the top of the `.Rmd` file.
-[Add data source/access instructions here, e.g., a shared Drive link, data request process, or Census API retrieval instructions.]

 ## Methodology Notes

-- **Geographic aggregation**: Census tract-level race/ethnicity percentages are aggregated to the county level via population-weighted mean, then joined to child care access points by county FIPS code.
+- **Geographic aggregation**: Census tract-level race/ethnicity percentages are aggregated to the county level via population-weighted mean, then joined to child care access points by county FIPS code. **NOTE**: output related to state aggregates are included as population count gut-checks and are not reported publicly.
 - **Small-sample caution**: several state-level findings (particularly for Alaska, Kansas, Oklahoma, and some AIAN states) are driven by a single county or a small number of childcare data points.
 The `.Rmd` includes a